Workflow Automation

 Export a Workflow

-To export a workflow in the Workflow Editor app, select it from the list and click the Export button.
-The workflow will be saved as a JSON file, which you can store on your PC or other systems.
-This file is required for running the workflow via Accesskey scripts.
+To export a workflow in the Workflow Editor app, select it from the list and click the Export button on the right side.
+The workflow can be exported and stored on your PC or other systems in two formats.
+Use .json to run it via Accesskey scripts, or use .idwf to be able to import it later into Workflow Editor.

 Actions